momo-aux/processing/readme.md

-Just some Processing sketches for WING 2 - IM1
+Just some Processing sketches for WING 2 - INF